Gavinwgl/Correction-declaration/README.md

 # NOTE: This will be moved to our new homepage soon, waiting for information update.
 Correction declaration of the publications

+IMPORTANT: In China, Google, Gmail, and IEEE mail via google are banned, so I only check my emails in three or four months.
+But don't worry, unless your email is in Spam box (automatically be deleted), I will see it when I check the email.

 Minor Result Error Declarations in PAPER[1] and its Detailed Experimental Results
-Authors:
-Guile Wu and Wenxiong Kang.
+Authors: Guile Wu and Wenxiong Kang.

 Paper:
 [1] G. Wu and W. Kang, "Vision-based fingertip tracking utilizing curvature points clustering and hash model representation," IEEE Trans.
 Multimedia, vol. 19, no. 8, pp. 1730-1741, 2017.